polyphony-chat/docs/docs/Protocol Specifications/core.md

 The ID-Cert, a [X.509](https://en.wikipedia.org/wiki/X.509) certificate, validates a public actor identity key.
 It is an actor-generated CSR ([Certificate Signing Request](https://en.wikipedia.org/wiki/Certificate_signing_request)), signed by a home server, encompassing actor identity information and the client's public identity key.
 Clients can get an ID-Cert in return for a valid and well-formed CSR.
+Generating a new ID-Cert is considered a [sensitive action](#412-sensitive-actions) and therefore should require a second factor of authentication.

 A CSR in the context of polyproto will be referred to as an ID-CSR.
 ID-CSRs are DER- or PEM-encoded [PKCS #10](https://datatracker.ietf.org/doc/html/rfc2986) CSRs, with a few additional requirements.